Godflamejava/NearbyChat/README.md

 Instructions to use:

-1.Make sure to give all the necessary permissions.
+1. Make sure to give all the necessary permissions.

-2.Make sure to switch on wifi,bluetooth and gps
+2. Make sure to switch on wifi,bluetooth and gps

-3.Minimum android version required is 8
+3. Minimum android version required is 8

-4.Started texting when status shows "Half connection done"
+4. Start texting when status shows "Half connection done"

 Application link: